elm/elm-lang.org/src/guide/chapters/reactivity.md

 ### Basic Example

-Let’s start out with a very simple function for printing values out to the
+Let&rsquo;s start out with a very simple function for printing values out to the
 console:

 ```elm